DivyanshuBhadoria/CreativeProgrammingAndElectronics/Aug_5_FinalProject/secondDraft.md

 The riskiest part of my project is making that tree because I am not completely sure how

+I will implement it yet with branches or not, etc. I need to decide immediately and start

-I will implement it yet.
-Another risk is if the piezzo buzzer works with processing.
+coding.
+Another risk is if the piezzo buzzer works with processing however if it doesn't

+I can just use computer audio.